Around 1 in 5 people diagnosed with cancer in the UK take part in a clinical trial.

 You see the doctor to have tests before taking part.
 These tests include:

-You have a CT scan and or an MRI scan every 8 weeks.
+You have a CT scan, an MRI scan or both every 8 weeks.

-You see the doctor at the end of treatment and a month later for blood tests and to see how you are.
+You see the doctor at the end of treatment and then 3 months later for blood tests and to see how you are.
 And then every:

 You have a scan every 8 weeks for the first year and then every 12 weeks.